LUXOPHIA/OpenCL/README.md

 > ```

 ### ⬤ 2.6.
 Program
-The "**program**" object (`TCLProgra`) reads the source code and builds it into an executable binary.
+The "**program**" object (`TCLProgra`) reads the source code and compiles it into an executable binary.
-The `TCLProgra` class is generated with the 'TCLContex' class as an argument.
+The `TCLProgra` class is created with the `TCLContex` class as an argument.
-The `TCLProgra` class is abstract and derives the `TCLLibrar` and `TCLExecut` classes, depending on the type of source code.
+The `TCLProgra` class is abstract and serves as the base class for the `TCLLibrar` and `TCLExecut` classes, depending on the type of source code.

 #### ▼ 2.6.1.
 Library
 The `TCLLibrar` class is a program that does not include functions to execute directly is called a library type.